iamtomorrow/machinelearning/README.md

 # machinelearning
 This is my machine learning repository.
-Here we'll learn togheter how computers learn from studying and also introduce into artificial intelligence (AI).
+Here we'll learn togheter how computers learn from studying and also introduce into Artificial Intelligence (AI) and Neural Networks in the future.